brianom95/brianom95.github.io/_pages/scratchmap.md

 image: '/images/scratch0.jpeg'
 ---

-I've been lucky enough to visit {{ site.data.settings.stats.countries }} of the 197 countries in the world.
-Each one has taught me something new, and motivated me toward my goal of 100 countries before my 40th birthday.
-Below is my scratch map.

 <p align="center" width="100%">
     <img src="/images/scratch1.png">
 </p>

+{{ site.data.settings.stats.countries }}/197

 ## What Is A Country?

-Any area with a permanent population, defined borders and its own government can claim independence.
-The status of country requires international recognition of sovereignty, usually from a majority vote in the United Nations (UN).
-The most recent to do this being South Sudan in 2011, becoming the youngest country.
+Any area with a sovereign government, permanent population, and defined borders can declare independence.
+However, becoming a country requires international recognition of that sovereignty, usually from a majority vote in the United Nations (UN).
+The youngest country in the world is South Sudan, passing the vote in 2011.
+The next will likely be Bougainville, previosuly part of Papua New Guinea.

+Most votes fail to prove sovereignty due to political pressure from world superpowers.
+The main examples being Israel blocking Palestine, China blocking Taiwan, and Russia blocking Kosovo.
+Some regions reach enough votes to be designated as permanant observer states, granting access to UN meetings but without voting rights.
+Many claims have limited recognition, the most well known being Western Sahara, Northern Cyprus, South Ossetia, Abkhazia, Transnistria & Somaliland.

+## How Many Countries Are There?

-The UN recognises 193 countries, plus Palestine & Vatican City as permanent observer states.
-I also include Kosovo & Taiwan, which are widely recognised but haven't passed the vote.
+The UN recognises 193 countries, so that's one answer.
+Palestine & Vatican City are permanent observer states, and most lists will include Kosovo & Taiwan, which are widely recognised but haven't passed the vote.
 This list of 197 is what's used for world records.

 ## Where I've Been